Caddyswag Par 6 Golf Cooler

-This pack is specifically designed to attach to your push cart.
+Bag Boy Golf Cooler Bag is specifically designed to attach to your push cart.
 Use the top handle to either affix it to the pole, or carry the bag vertically, so it can hang down.
 You can fit up to a dozen 12oz cans (144oz is probably more than you personally need on a Sunday morning) comfortably.
 This bag usually takes a few hours to chill in your freezer, so if your purchase arrives at ten in the morning, you’ll be ready to go right after lunch.
 Our handy guide to the best golf balls features more great products like this.

 - BrandBag Boy

 - Weight7.2 lb